 Hip, Knee and Shoulder Joint Replacement

-Ellis Medicine’s Orthopedic unit specializes in Total Joint Arthroplasty to treat conditions of the hip, knee and shoulder - including minimally invasive surgery and hip resurfacing for faster recovery and better outcomes.
-Advancements in joint replacement techniques and materials over the last 40 years help patients reduce pain, improve range of motion and return to normal activity for an improved quality of life.
+Ellis Medicine’s Orthopedic unit specializes in Total Joint Arthroplasty to treat conditions of the hip, knee and shoulder - including minimally invasive surgery for faster recovery and better outcomes.
+State-of-the-art joint replacement techniques and materials over the last 40 years help patients reduce pain, improve range of motion and return to normal activity for an improved quality of life.

 Ellis has been a leader in orthopedic medicine for over 50 years and specializes in these areas: